 Each of the Bay's fish has a place in the food web.
 For example, menhaden and other filter-feeders are a vital link between the lower food web and higher-level predators.
 Menhaden feed on plankton and, in turn, are a critical food source for bluefish and striped bass.

 For centuries, the Bay and its rivers have provided rich fishing opportunities.
 Striped bass and white perch are some of the many Chesapeake fish species that anglers and commercial fishermen seek out.

 Click on the images below to learn about some of the fish that live in the Chesapeake Bay.

 Freshwater fish live year-round in the freshwater streams and rivers that flow to the Chesapeake Bay.
 Some freshwater fish may move into brackish waters in the Bay and its tidal rivers.

-Estuarine fish live throughout the Chesapeake Bay and its tidal rivers.
+Estuarine fish can survive in waters where fresh and salt water mix, like those throughout the Chesapeake Bay and its tidal rivers.
 Generally, estuarine fish stay close to the shore during summer and move to deeper waters in winter.

 Migratory fish visit the Chesapeake Bay each year to feed or spawn.
 Marine fish live and spawn in coastal waters, anadromous fish migrate from the ocean to freshwater rivers to spawn and catadromous fish migrate from freshwater rivers to the ocean to spawn.